 National board Candidate Support Program will provide an overview of the NBPTS process.
 Candidates will learn how two NBPTS foundational documents—The Five Core Propositions and The Architecture of Accomplished Teaching—undergird the philosophy and structure of the certification.
 Candidates will engage in collaborative process of describing, analyzing and reflecting on these two frameworks, as well as learning how to navigate the NBPTS website.
 Note: This course is a requirement for embarking on the National Board Certification process, and must be completed prior to beginning any of the remaining regional and certificate-alike meetings.

-For more information, visit our National Board Candidate Support Program webpage here.
+For more information, visit our National Board Candidate Support Program webpage .

 First year participants must register into Year One.

-Earn two post-baccalaureate credits for $500.
-For registration and payment, use the following link.
+Earn three graduate credits for $695.
+For registration and payment, use the following the Registration Link.